Colin Hendry: Coaching career

-In June 2012, Hendry re-joined Blackburn Rovers, initially as first team coach.
+In June 2012, Hendry re-joined Blackburn Rovers, initially as first-team coach, working under manager and fellow Scot Steve Kean.
 He later became assistant manager of the club's under-21 team.
 On 12 June 2014, Hendry left Rovers.

 Personal life

 Hendry's wife, Denise, died on 10 July 2009, aged 43.
 Her death was caused by complications during an operation that was needed following cosmetic surgery performed in April 2002.
 Hendry has four children by his wife: Rheagan, Kyle, Callum and Niamh.
 His son Callum is also a footballer.

 On 23 June 2010, Hendry was formally declared bankrupt at Blackpool County Court.
 It was reported that he faced a tax bill of more than £1m and owed thousands of pounds to other creditors.
 One of the creditors was SpreadEx, a betting company.

+On 22 April 2015, Hendry was banned from driving for 17 months after being tested and found to be almost twice over the legal limit of 35mg alcohol per 100ml of breath.

 Hendry was charged with harassing and assaulting an ex-girlfriend in May 2015.
 He subsequently pleaded guilty to a charge of harassment, while the assault charge was dropped.